Inochi2D/numem/README.md

 # Configuration

 Numem provides a couple of version flags for configuring some base features of numem.
-Packages which intend to extend numem should appropriately implement these flags to handle, parts of numem being non-functional.
+Packages which intend to extend numem should appropriately implement these flags to handle parts of numem being non-functional.

 | Flag               | Description                                                                          |